 Insights in Tableau: An Applied Data Visualization Webinar-based Course

-Please download the publicly available Tableau software on your Mac or PC from the below link prior to the start of the second session on April 29, 2020. https://public.tableau.com/en-us/s/download
+Registrants are not required to use Tableau Desktop to participate in this webinar.
+However, you may choose to download the publicly available Tableau software on your Mac or PC from the below link prior to the start of the second session on June 24th 2020.

 Mac and PC are both acceptable and you can download a free trial of the software